chrisweb/chris.lu/NEON_ROAD.md

 ## TODOs

 * loading animation?
-* use next analyzer first to check build size, then probably try to tree shake three.js to optimize build size: <https://www.npmjs.com/package/@next/bundle-analyzer>
+* if mouse over animation and mouse to right or left, make the camera move (might be problematic because of text div over animation)
 * in this article <https://www.gatsbyjs.com/blog/performance-optimization-for-three-js-web-animations/> I read about a feature called saveData, should try to use it `navigator?.connection?.saveData`
-* from the same article, they recommend using react lazy and suspense, I tried this with next.js 13 but the dependencies are still in the intial build so it doesn't help, is there a way to tell next.js 13 to not bundle an import?
-* have a static image while loading or for when webgl is not available?
+* check for user preference for animation(s) should be low (via three fiber accessibility package > user preferences > <https://docs.pmnd.rs/a11y/access-user-preferences>), then set the framerate to very low value
+* firefox accessibility says canvas is clickable and has no alt text, but setting aria attributes on canvas element has them moved to container div by three fiber
 * check if changing rendering performance setting is needed when mobile is detected
 * check if the shadows settings (camera) can be tweaked for better performance
-* limit camera movement to slighly left/right, no up/down, no zoom
 * add the accessibility package & set it up
-* check for user preference for animation(s) should be low, then set the framerate to very low value